Lucian-Hong/ECEM202A_FinalProject/README.md

 - **Expected Outcome**: Improved operator support and situational awareness, minimizing risks in hazardous areas.

 ### Aim 4: Real-World Validation
-- **Objective**: Test the system in real-world use cases, such as emergency evacuation and industrial tool retrieval, to assess performance.
+- **Objective**: Test the system in real-world use cases to assess performance.
 - **Expected Outcome**: Validation of the system’s effectiveness and identification of areas for further optimization.

 ## Required Submissions